saantiaguilera/gem-api-codecov/README.md

 [![CircleCI](https://circleci.com/gh/saantiaguilera/ruby-api-codecov/tree/master.svg?style=svg)](https://circleci.com/gh/saantiaguilera/ruby-api-codecov/tree/master) [![codecov](https://codecov.io/gh/saantiaguilera/ruby-api-codecov/branch/master/graph/badge.svg)](https://codecov.io/gh/saantiaguilera/ruby-api-codecov)

 This gem is for running codecov for any language (apart from ruby itself, since [their bash script doesnt support it yet](https://github.com/codecov/codecov-ruby/issues/4#issuecomment-121964456)) from a ruby script.

+The point of this nonsense is that a lot of frameworks for continuous integration (eg. fastlane) are written in ruby.
+This is a tool for running your coverage under those circumstances

 If you were using bash, you would do a simple curl redirect into a shell (`bash <(curl -s http://some.bash.script.com)`).
-But this cant be done from ruby since the redirect isnt available.

-This gem is here for providing exactly that behavior.
+But this cant be done from ruby since the redirect isnt available, this gem is here for providing exactly that behavior.

 ## Installation